Kratie's River Treasures: Seeing the Irrawaddy Dolphins

 Boat Price

-A small wooden boat with tourists on the Mekong River, looking for dolphins.
+A wooden tourist boat waiting for dolphins on the Mekong River.

-The main viewing area is at the Kampi Dolphin Pool, a deep section of the river where the dolphins congregate.
-Here, you'll hire a local boatman who will expertly navigate you to the best spots.
+The viewing area is located at the Kampi Dolphin Pool, a naturally deep section of the river where the dolphins congregate during the dry season.
+You will board a small wooden motorboat driven by a local boatman.

 Conservation is Key